German submarine U-48 (1939): Fifth and sixth patrols (April 1940 and June 1940)

 Her fifth patrol, in June 1940 was one of her most successful, making full use of the situation in Europe following the Fall of France.
 U-48 was commanded by Hans Rudolf Rösing, as Herbert Schultze was hospitalised with a kidney and stomach complaint.
-She attacked three ships off the Donegal coast; Stancor carrying fish from Iceland, Eros carrying 200 tons of small arms from America and Frances Massey with iron ore.
+She attacked three ships off the County Donegal coast; Stancor carrying fish from Iceland, Eros carrying 200 tons of small arms from America and Frances Massey with iron ore.
 34 sailors lost their lives on Frances Massey.
 The cargo on Eros was particularly important following the losses at Dunkirk.
 The badly damaged Eros was taken in tow by HMS Berkeley, assisted by HMS Bandit and Volunteer and headed to the Irish coast, where Muirchú and Fort Rannoch were waiting for them.
 Eros was beached on Errarooey strand.
 While she was being repaired, Irish troops guarded the site.

 Germany learned that a troop convoy, including RMS Queen Mary and Mauretania were bringing 25,000 Australian soldiers to Britain.
 U-48 was ordered to Cape Finisterre where a U-boat 'wolfpack' was being assembled to intercept the convoy.
 However, the U-boats attacked other ships in the vicinity, alerting the convoy to their presence, so they altered direction, avoiding the 'wolfpack'.
-On 19 June 1940, Convoy HG-34 was attacked.
+On 19 June 1940, Convoy HG 34 was attacked.
 U-48 sank SS Baron Loudoun (three died), SS British Monarch (all 40 on board died) and MV Tudor (one death).
 Convoy HX 49 dispersed; U-48 sank Moordrecht, which had been in that convoy; 25 died.
 Ireland had chartered neutral Greek ships; U-48 sank Violando N. Goulandris (six died) while U-28 sank Adamandios Georgandis (one death).
 Ireland sought an explanation from Germany "... steamships, the entire cargoes of which comprised grain for exclusive consumption in Éire were sunk by unidentified submarines ..."

 U-48 was enjoying an extended patrol, thanks to the newly established refuelling facilities available at Trondheim in Norway.
 In all, she claimed eight ships from the convoys in the Eastern Atlantic on this cruise and bagged five more on her sixth patrol in August, which finished with her stationed at Lorient on the French Atlantic coast, greatly extending her raiding abilities.